Features Skin Read Blog Support Download for iOS

 The microbiome also communicates directly with your immune system.
 When balanced, it tells your skin to stay calm.
 When disrupted, it can trigger chronic inflammation, the kind that shows up as persistent redness, sensitivity, or breakouts that won't clear.

 And it works hand-in-hand with your skin barrier.
 The microbiome lives on the outermost layer of your skin, the stratum corneum, where it helps maintain the lipid matrix that keeps moisture in and irritants out.
+Writing in the World Allergy Organization Journal, Prescott and colleagues describe how Staphylococcus epidermidis, which makes up the bulk of resident aerobic microbiota, promotes barrier function, inhibits colonization by pathogenic strains, and produces antibacterial peptides.
 When your barrier is compromised, your microbiome suffers.
 When your microbiome is imbalanced, your barrier weakens.
 They're inseparable.

 Why Most "Probiotic" Skincare Doesn't Work

 Probiotic skincare that claims to add beneficial bacteria to your skin is almost always using heat-killed bacteria or bacterial ferments, not live cultures.
+As Puebla-Barragan and Reid explain in Molecules, the low microbial limits required for cosmetic safety mean it is not viable for these products to contain live bacteria, so a true probiotic cosmetic effectively cannot exist.
 These ingredients can still have benefits, acting more like signaling molecules that calm inflammation, but they're not colonizing your skin with new bacteria.
-Your skin's microbiome is established early in life and remains remarkably stable.
+Your skin's microbiome is established early in life and remains remarkably stable; in a longitudinal study published in Cell, Oh and colleagues found that the skin's bacterial, fungal, and viral communities were largely stable over time despite constant environmental exposure.
 You're not going to change its composition by slathering on a serum.

 What does work?
 Supporting the bacteria you already have.